There is a low-key philodendron variety that is secondary to none in elegance: the Philodendron Silver Sword.

 Silver Swords are fast growers.
 When given structural support to climb onto, these plants grow quicker and develop larger leaves.

-A hanging Philodendron Silver Sword is equally beautiful because of its trailing habit.
+A hanging Philodendron Silver Sword plant is equally beautiful because of its trailing habit.
 Just place your Philodendrons in hanging baskets to fully capture their dramatic foliage.

 With the right conditions, a Silver Sword Philodendron can reach a height of 1m.